CryoSPARC Guide

 • Particle picking (to find missing views)

-More details about cFAR and SCF*
+More details about cFAR, SCF*, and Relative Signal

 cFSC Weighted Area-under-Curve (wAuC)